Thyroid Cancer Molecular Assessment

 Testing is recommended after treatment with thyroidectomy, both before and after radioactive iodine (RAI) remnant ablation (if indicated).

-Monitoring and surveillance for recurrence in thyroid cancer consists of a combination of imaging and laboratory tests.
-Follow-up laboratory tests include tests for tumor markers such as TSH, Tg, and TgAb; calcitonin and carcinoembryonic antigen (CEA) are specific tumor markers used in MTC.
+Monitoring and surveillance for recurrence in thyroid cancer consist of a combination of imaging and laboratory testing.
+Follow-up laboratory tests include tests for tumor markers such as TSH, Tg, and TgAb; calcitonin and carcinoembryonic antigen (CEA) are specific tumor markers used in MTC. , ,

 Thyroid-Stimulating Hormone

-Serum TSH measurement after withdrawal of levothyroxine is recommended before RAI.
-Serum TSH measurements are recommended at least every 12 months after thyroid cancer treatment in patients receiving thyroid hormone therapy to guide dosing and to ensure TSH is maintained within the appropriate target range.
+Serum TSH measurement after discontinuation of levothyroxine is recommended before RAI.
+Serum TSH measurements are recommended at least every 12 months after thyroid cancer treatment in patients receiving thyroid hormone therapy to guide dosing and ensure TSH is maintained within the appropriate target range.

 Serum Thyroglobulin and Antithyroglobulin Antibodies

-The European Society for Molecular Oncology (ESMO) and NCCN recommend that follow-up schedules and techniques be customized according to the type of cancer, type of treatment, response to treatment, and risk level.
-The American Thyroid Association (ATA) recommends measurement of serum Tg every 6-12 months during initial follow-up, or more frequently in high-risk patients.
-Serum Tg can be measured every 12-24 months thereafter in patients who have an excellent response, and should be measured at least every 6-12 months in patients at high risk or with an incomplete or indeterminate response to therapy.
+The European Society for Molecular Oncology (ESMO) and the NCCN recommend that follow-up schedules and techniques be customized according to the type of cancer, type of treatment, response to treatment, and risk level. , The American Thyroid Association recommends measurement of serum Tg every 6-12 months during initial follow-up, or more frequently in high-risk patients.
+Serum Tg can be measured every 12-24 months thereafter in patients who have excellent responses, and should be measured at least every 6-12 months in patients at high risk or with incomplete or indeterminate responses to therapy.

 Testing for Medullary Thyroid Cancer

-Molecular markers for MTC are discussed in the Molecular Markers in Thyroid Cancer table above.
-Monitoring and surveillance recommendations for MTC are the same as for other thyroid cancers; refer to Monitoring and Surveillance section for additional information.
+Molecular markers for MTC are discussed in the Molecular Markers in Thyroid Cancer table.
+Monitoring and surveillance recommendations for MTC are the same as for other thyroid cancers; refer to the Monitoring and Surveillance section for additional information.

 Confirmation of Diagnosis